node21challenge/node21_generation_baseline/README.md

 3. **Both OPTION1 and OPTION2 can continue from here:** Once your algorithm is ready to run you will see the status "Active" beside it as shown below
     ![alt text](images/build_complete_gen.png)
     Once it becomes active, we suggest that you try out the algorithm to verify everything works as expected.
-For this, please click on *Try-out Algorithm* tab, and upload a *Generic Medical Image*.
-You could upload the image provided here in the test folder since it is a 3D image (CXRs are stacked together) which is the expected format.
+For this, please click on *Try-out Algorithm* tab, and upload a *Generic Medical Image* and paste your *nodules.json* file.
+To paste your nodules.json content, please click on tree and select "code" then paste the content of your json file.
+You could upload the image and nodules.json given in the test folder which represents how test data would look like during evaluation.
   ![alt text](images/algorithm_tryout.PNG)
    OPTIONAL: You could look at the results of your algorithm: click on the *Results*, and *Open Result in Viewer* to visualize the results.
 You would be directed to CIRRUS viewer, and the results will be visualized with the predicted bounding boxes on chest x-ray images as below.
 You could move to the next and previous slice (slice is a chest x-ray in this case) by clicking on the up and down arrow in the keyboard.
      ![alt text](images/algorithm_results.PNG)